msoos/cav2025/README.md

 These are the logs for the various counters (d4, gpmc, SharpSAT-TD) and for various configurations of ganak (baseline, etc.).
-They are full logs, with the logfile and the data from the `time` command.
-For example, these two files in `out-also-dual-indep`:
+They are full logs, with the logfile and the data from the `/usr/bin/time` command.
+For example, these two files in the directory `/home/vboxuser/devel/ganak/build/data/out-ganak-also-dual-indep`:
 ```
 mc2024_track4_188.cnf.gz.out_ganak
 mc2024_track4_188.cnf.gz.timeout_ganak
 ```

-The first is the output of ganak, the 2nd is the output of the time command.
+The first is the output of ganak with everything turned on (i.e. "ScalMC"), the 2nd is the output of the `time` command, which gives accurate memory, time, etc. measures.
 We can parse the logs via:

 ```
 cd /home/vboxuser/devel/ganak/build/data